textpotential/aproximatebible/docs/resume-rp-ds.md

 - Manage implementation project.
 - Streamline workflows and cross functional communication.

-__Director of Technologies__ | June 2012 - June 2018 | _Iliff_
+__Data Integration Scientist__ | Jan 2008 - Jun 2018 | _Iliff_

+- Administer centralized institutional database solution, including upgrades, backup and recovery, normalization, and reporting.
+- Build SQL scripts for data integration and institutional reporting.
 - Work with team to build data integration between library database and ERP using Python, SQL, and XML.
 - Migrate library database and discovery software solutions and integrate with existing institutional technologies.
-- Architect online learning platform and develop hybrid pedagogies for new hybrid curriculum.

-__Data Integration Scientist__ | January 2008 - May 2012 | _Iliff_

-- Administer centralized institutional database solution, including upgrades, backup and recovery, normalization, and reporting.
-- Build SQL scripts for data integration and institutional reporting.
 - Build and lead an IT team for the institution and stabilize technological infrastructure.

-__Database Administrator__ | September 2001 - July 2007 | _Denver Seminary_
+__Database Administrator__ | Sep 2001 - Jul 2007 | _Denver Seminary_

 - Provide Informix database and application support for all departmental areas.
 - Write and manage SQL scripts to support reporting needs of the organization.